-- · income from profit distributions, - income from profit allocated to cover losses, if these losses arose in the period preceding the application of the Flat Tax, - income from hidden profit distributions (including e.g. business entertainment expenses), - income from expenses unrelated to business operations, - · income from asset revaluation, - income from undisclosed business transaction. - for taxpayers who ended the application of the Flat Tax income determined as total net profit generated in each tax year of application, in the part that such profits had not been (during the period of application of the Flat Tax) distributed to shareholders or allocated to cover losses.
+- · income from profit distributions, - · income from profit allocated to cover losses, - if these losses arose in the period preceding the application of the Flat Tax, - income from hidden profit distributions (including e.g. business entertainment expenses), - income from expenses unrelated to business operations, - · income from asset revaluation, - income from undisclosed business transaction.

+After the end of the Flat Tax period: